Code-Institute-Submissions/djrowley2104-MS4-nutz-about/README.md

 ## Further Testing
 ### During the testing the site in the deployed project and adding more products, I found that adding a product called Alan Bolts, I found that once I’d added the product it did not show when I searched for allen bolts, but did show when I searched for products.
 This turned out to be an error in the category name in the search href URL, easy fix.
 ### I have run through the site’s menus in both the larger screens and the mobile screens to be sure they work as they should.
-I have found that my product admin link takes the administrator to the admin section perfectly, but it does not have a back button the enable the administrator to return to the web site and see the changes to check how they look and function.
+I have found that my product admin link takes the administrator to the admin section perfectly, but it does not have a back button the enable the administrator to return to the products page of the site and see the changes to check how they look and function.
-### I have also noticed during the testing of the deployed site that he link to the hero image (bolts.png) does not load, but works fine in the GitPod environment, this points to the links to the media location not being correct or the bolts.png missing.
+### I have also noticed during the testing of the deployed site that he link to the hero image (bolts.png) does not load, but works fine in the GitPod environment, this points to the links to the media location not being correct or the bolts.png missing, to correct this I have added the https://nutzabouthardware.s3.amazonaws.com/media/bolts.png.
+### Webhooks seem to fail, they were just returning a 301, but now I get a 500 server error,
+### After the final lesson I tried to sort out the Flake 8 issues, most of them were naming conventions that were too long, I was able to shorten and clean up, but the access keys were not really suitable to shortening, so I elected to leave them.
 # Known Bugs
 ##